amcm329/cod_hurricane_prediction/README.md

 ├── src/            # All the prebuilt models and datasets necessary for the project ├── static/         # All images used in the project ├── README.md
-├── Documentation.doc
+├── Hurricane Behavior Predictor_SOP.docx
 ├── LICENSE.txt
 └── requirements.txt

 ```
-The file  `Documentation.doc` contains a deeper walk-through of the project.
+The file  `Hurricane Behavior Predictor_SOP.docx` contains a deeper walk-through of the project.

 ## Deploying on Cloudera